world-class/REPL/CONTRIBUTING.md

 ### Your First Contribution

 Unsure where to begin contributing to REPL?
-You can start by looking through the issues with the label `first-timers-only`.
+You can start by looking through the issues with the label `good first issue`.

 ### Pull Requests